Skip to content

 With this document, you can register at the school of your choice directly.
 Your local Immigration Office and the Jobcentre responsible for you can provide you with a list of schools offering integration courses in your area.
 Alternatively, you can use the search engine on the BAMF or the KURSNET platform to find a class nearby.
 If you need help with the search, you can contact the youth migration service or migration counselling centre in your area.

 If you have not received a certificate of eligibility, you must submit an application for admission to an integration course at the Federal Office for Migration and Refugees (BAMF).
-You can download the form in German or another language from the bamf.de.
-There you will also find the address to which you need to send the application.
-The BAMF then decides whether you should attend an integration course or not and will inform you about the results per post.
+You can download the form from the bamf.de.
+You can use the BAMF-Navi to find the address of the regional office responsible for you to which you must send the application.
+Alternatively, you can also submit the application online via the federal portal.

 Please note: You must start your integration course as soon as possible after registration.
 You have one year to do so –after that, your eligibility certificate will expire.
 This also applies if you interrupt the course for more than a year.